 The Company believes that granting stock options and shares to key personnel encourages retention and more closely aligns the interests of executive management with the intent of Shareholders.
 The inclusion of options in compensation packages allows the Company to compensate employees while not drawing on limited cash resources.
 Further, the Company believes that the option component serves to further align the interests of management with the interests of the Company's Shareholders.
 The amount of options to be granted is based on the relative contribution and involvement of the individual in question, as well as taking into consideration previous option grants.
 There are no other specific quantitative or qualitative measures associated with option grants and no specific weights are assigned to any criteria individually, rather, the performance of the Company is broadly considered as a whole when determining the number of stock based compensation (if any) to be granted and the Company does not focus on any particular performance metric.
-During the financial year ended December 31, 2014, the Company did not grant any stock options to its Named Executive Officers.
+During the financial year ended December 31, 2015, the Company granted a total of 4,500,000 stock options to its Named Executive Officers.